 We’ve already talked about the importance of taking supplements for vital nutrients.
 As useful as it is, the keto diet is not well-balanced.
 You need these supplements if you want your new diet to be a successful lifestyle.
 However, there are other supplements that are useful for getting into ketosis – and staying there.

 Not everybody’s body is the same.
 Some people can quit eating carbs and get into a ketogenic state quickly and painlessly.
 Oftentimes, these people can even take “cheat days” with minimal consequences.
 Other people’s bodies can take a week or more to get into a state of ketosis.
-And if they so much as look as a donut, they’ll get knocked out of ketosis again.
+And if they so much as look like a donut, they’ll get knocked out of ketosis again.

 For these individuals, it can be helpful to take supplements that boost the body’s natural ketone production – or even to supply the body directly with ketones.
 Even for people who have an easy time getting into ketosis, supplements can be a good way to help out with cheat days, or just to take some strain off their liver.